JoyChopra1298/colt2023_analysis/README.md

 ```

 Results of basic analysis
+1. There are 165 accepted papers
-1. There are 438 unique authors
+2. There are 438 unique authors
+3. There are 173 unique affiliations